bgruening/wilson-app/wilson-basic/introduction/format.md

   <img src="images/clarion_excel_colored.png" width="100%">
   <br><br>
   <p class="font">
-  The format consists of three blocks of data with distinct structures:
+  The format consists of three blocks of tab-delimited data layered on top of each other.
+These follow distinct structures:
   <ul class="font">
     <li><b>Header</b> (blue): Parameters concerning the global experiment.
 Most of these are for connection to surrounding workflows and can be ignored.</li>
-    <li><b>Metadata</b> (red): Parameters describing the content of each data column (i.e. feature annotation = can only be used for filtering; numeric value = can be used for plotting).
-The numeric values can furthermore be attributed to three different levels to simplify later user selections inside the web interface.</li>
+    <li><b>Metadata</b> (red): Parameters describing the content of each data column.
+These sort the columns into 4 different levels: feature (= annotation; can only be used for filtering) and sample/condition/contrast ( = numeric value; can be used for filtering and plotting).
+The grouping of the numeric values is intended to simplify later user selections inside the web interface and has no further use as of now.</li>
-    <li><b>Data</b> (green): Matrix of data columns bearing textual and numerical information per feature</li>
+    <li><b>Data</b> (green): Matrix of data columns bearing textual and numerical information per feature.</li>
   </ul>
   </p>
 </p>